 - For liquid medications, use a syringe.
 Sightly raise your dog’s muzzle and quickly squirt the medication into her mouth.

-Next to expressing their anal glands, having to give dogs medication is probably one of the least-loved aspects of pet ownership.
+Next to expressing their anal glands, having to give dogs oral medications is probably one of the least-loved aspects of pet ownership.
 But you can put aside your fears of losing a finger or two, or poor Fido choking on a pill the size of a blimp.
-These tips will help make this challenging job easier.
+Follow my tips to help make this challenging job easier.

-When your veterinarian gives you a prescription, you should ask if it is available in a chewable form, which will make things much less stressful for both you and your pooch.
-If it isn’t, ask your vet to demonstrate how to administer the pill or liquid.
-Veterinarian Janet Tobiassen-Crosby recommends that you also ask your vet if the pill can be given with food, if there are any restrictions on the types of food with which it can be given, and if the pill can be cut or crushed (some must be left whole).
+When your veterinarian gives me a prescription for my dogs, I always ask if it is available in a chewable form, which will make things much less stressful for both me and my pooch.
+If there are no chewable options, I suggest you ask your vet to demonstrate how to give your dog medication.
+Veterinarian Janet Tobiassen-Crosby recommends that you also ask your vet if a dog’s pills can be given with food, if there are any restrictions on the types of food with which it can be given, and if the pill can be cut or crushed (some must be left whole).

-If the pill can be taken with food, you can try one of the following methods.
+If the prescribed pills can be taken with the dog’s food, you can try one of the following methods.

 Hide the Pill in a Pill Pocket

 Pill pockets are a godsend for pet parents with dogs under a daily regimen of several medications.
 This is especially useful for an uncooperative dog that is extremely finicky about eating most other food, but would happily wolf down the hidden pill inside the chicken- or liver-flavored wraps.